djlalo08/Unicorn/README.md

 ### Credits

 UNIcorn was made in part as a project for the course Programming Languages And Translators, as taught by Pr.
 Stephen Edwards.
-The compiler was written by David Lalo
+The compiler was written by David Lalo.
-The testing suite was built by Maryam Aly
+The testing suite was built by Maryam Aly.
-Thanks to Gael, Dan, and Adiza for help with language planning and in building the Language Reference Manual
+Thanks to Gael, Dan, and Adiza for help with building the Language Reference Manual!